Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Abstract

 \section{Abstract}

 Autism Spectrum Disorder (ASD) is characterized by challenges in social communication and restricted patterns, with motor abnormalities gaining traction for early detection.
 However, kinematic analysis in ASD is limited, often lacking robust validation and relying on hand-crafted features for single tasks, leading to inconsistencies across studies.
-Thus, end-to-end models have become promising methods to overcome the need for feature engineering.
-Our aim is to assess both approaches across various kinematic tasks to measure the efficacy of commonly used features in ASD assessment, while comparing them to end-to-end models.
-Specifically, we developed a virtual reality environment with multiple motor tasks and trained models using both classification approaches.
+End-to-end models have emerged as promising methods to overcome the need for feature engineering.
+Our aim is to propose a newly adapted 3DCNN ResNet from and compare it to widely used hand-crafted features for motor ASD assessment.
+Specifically, we developed a virtual reality environment with multiple motor tasks and trained models using both approaches.
 We prioritized a reliable validation framework with repeated cross-validation.
-Our comparative analysis revealed that hand-crafted features outperformed our deep learning approach in specific tasks, achieving a state-of-the-art area under the curve (AUC) of 0.90±0.06.
-Conversely, end-to-end models provided more consistent results with less variability across all VR tasks, demonstrating domain generalization and reliability, with a maximum task AUC of 0.89±0.06.
-These findings show that end-to-end models enable less variable and context-independent ASD assessments without requiring domain knowledge or task specificity.
-However, they also recognize the effectiveness of hand-crafted features in specific task scenarios. \footnote{This work has been submitted to the IEEE for possible publication.
+Results show the proposed model achieves a maximum accuracy of 85±3\%, outperforming state-of-the-art end-to-end models with short 1-to-3 minute samples.
+Our comparative analysis with hand-crafted features shows feature-engineered models outperformed our end-to-end model in certain tasks.
+However, our end-to-end model achieved a higher mean AUC of 0.80±0.03.
+Additionally, statistical differences were found in model variance, with our end-to-end model providing more consistent results with less variability across all VR tasks, demonstrating domain generalization and reliability.
+These findings show that end-to-end models enable less variable and context-independent ASD classification without requiring domain knowledge or task specificity.
+However, they also recognize the effectiveness of hand-crafted features in specific task scenarios. \footnote{This work has been submitted to Expert Systems with Applications for possible publication.
 Copyright may be transferred without notice, after which this version may no longer be accessible}